defcast/defcast.github.io/_posts/2017-12-28-what-is-defcast.markdown

 #### Mapping

-The benefits of having a visual representation displaying where assets are located during operations can't be understated.
+The benefits of having visual representation available to display where assets are located during operations can't be understated.
 It lets operators understand the limitations of the operating environment and assists users in making `tactical and technical decisions` .
-Defcast includes the ability to be able to control assets from the map interface itself when automation isn't the best solution at the time.
-An operator can select an aircraft for use with a particular receive site when multiple aircraft are operating and the map can be configured to show the typical `range` which can go a long way in understanding why the data link may not be operating at peak performance in many scenarios.
+The web interface includes the ability to be able to control assets from the map itself when automation isn't the best solution at the time.
+An operator can select an aircraft for use with a particular receive site when multiple aircraft are operating simultaneously and the map can be configured to show the data link maximum `range` which can go a long way in understanding why the data link may not be operating at peak performance in many scenarios.

 <br>

 #### Controller

-This is operational control of all of the assets' compenents involved in establishing and maintaining the data links.
+This is the operational control of all of the equipment involved in establishing and maintaining the data links.

 - Change `bands` and `channels`
 - Steer `antennas`